Configure boundary groups for Configuration Manager

 Software update points

-Beginning with version 1702, clients use boundary groups to find a new software update point.
-You can add individual software update points to different boundary groups to control which servers a client can find.
+Clients use boundary groups to find a new software update point.
+To control which servers a client can find, add individual software update points to different boundary groups.

-If you update from a version prior to 1702, all existing software update points are added to the default site boundary group at each site.
-This maintains the pre-update behavior where clients select a software update point from the pool of available software update points that you have configured for your hierarchy.
+If you update from a version prior to 1702, each site adds all existing software update points to the default site boundary group.
+This site update behavior maintains the prior client behavior to select a software update point from the pool of available servers.
 This behavior is maintained until you choose to add individual software update points to different boundary groups for controlled selection and fallback behavior.

-If you install a new site that runs version 1702 or later, software update points are not added to the default site boundary group.
+If you install a new site, software update points aren't added to the default site boundary group.
 Assign software update points to a boundary group so that clients can find and use them.